trussworks/Engineering-Playbook/practices/appeng/decision-guide.md

 we can apply a set of common values to aid in making a decision.

-Note that these values won't always apply-- they're simply a common set of core values that we've established as a guide for our work.
+Note that these values won't always apply.
+They're outlined as a guide for our work, not an exhaustive list.
 A single decision likely won't tick all these boxes.
 In addition,
 client or individual use case may have different needs.